DuckDB CPG Schema Design (CPG Spec v1.1)

 CREATE TABLE edges_binds (

-src BIGINT, -- BINDING node id
+src BIGINT NOT NULL, -- BINDING node id

 );